Sikbik/fluxd-rust/fluxd_rust/docs/RPC.md

 ### getwalletinfo

-- Result: basic wallet summary (balances are computed from the address index; keypool fields are placeholders).
+- Result: basic wallet summary (balances are computed from the address index; keypool fields reflect the persisted keypool).

 Notes:
 - `unconfirmed_balance` is derived from spendable mempool outputs paying to the wallet.